 Still known as kaffir limes in many homes and listed as such by many businesses and on menus, the enlightened and informed are calling Citrus hystrix either Thai lime, or makrut - both appropriate (and time-honored) names.

 Above: to open a box that says this is startling.

 Not one of my attempted reviews - 5-star for plant quality, packaging, speed of delivery, but with this one criticism - was published on Amazon, where I bought the trees.
 So I left a question about their name on Amazon: "Are you aware," blablabla.
 The same night the grower called me, to my surprise.
 I felt he responded positively then, as well as in a later follow-up email, from firstname.lastname@example.org.
 I directed him for reference to the useful Missouri Botanical Garden's Plant Finder website, which is up-to-date in terms of this information.
 Modern Farmer published a short piece about the offensiveness of the name two years ago.
 The Oxford Companion to Food lists the tree under M for makrut, with full explanation under the letter K.

 But after four weeks neither the Amazon listing nor the grower's own website, Lemon Citrus Tree, reflects any changes at all, which is disappointing.

-From a seller's point of view there is a real issue: potential customers searching for "kaffir lime" will not land up on a site selling Thai lime or makrut.
+From a seller's point of view there is an issue: potential customers searching for a k-lime will not land up on a site selling Thai lime or makrut.
 And an American sale will be lost.
 But the marketing gods are in the details, and there are ways around this.
 The least I expect is a short explanatory paragraph.
-That would be the right thing to do.
+That would be the right - and very easy - thing to do.

 In other non-news, there are still spots left on this Saturday's wild North Woods forage walk.
 Hen of the woods soup is on the menu.
 Booking info in the link below.